World shows solidarity, tightens security after Paris attacks

 Western security sources said the attack on Paris was one of the "nightmare" scenarios for police forces: several well-planned attacks with advanced weaponry on unarmed civilian revellers across a densely populated capital.

-The attacks included explosions outside a stadium where the French and German men's national soccer teams were playing an international match.
+The attacks included explosions outside a stadium where the French and German men's national football teams were playing an international match.

 The U.S. National Football League said it would increase security and beef up law enforcement presence at stadiums this weekend as a precaution.